 Projects per year

 Dr Yang has been awarded over 15 research grants as PI (principal investigator) or CI (co-investigator).
-He is the Fellow of the UK Higher Education Academy, committee member of the Chinese Automation and Computing Society in the UK (CACSUK), and the IET SCOTLAND Manufacturing Technical Network.
+He is the Fellow of the UK Higher Education Academy, Member of the IEEE Society of Robotics and Automation, Publicity Co-Chair of the IEEE UK and Ireland Industry Applications Chapter, Committee Member of the Chinese Automation and Computing Society in the UK (CACSUK), and the IET SCOTLAND Manufacturing Technical Network.
 Dr Yang has been a Scientific/Technical Programme Committee member or organizer for a series of international conferences and workshops.
 He is an associate editor for the Cognitive Computation journal published by Springer.

 - Autonomous Systems